-Referring to reference prices can be a useful tool to a) estimate budgets required for new products, b) compare prices offered by suppliers to assess if pricing is fair and c) include within national tenders to encourage competitive bids.
-Several reference price sources are available; the mostly widely used reference prices are summarized in the CHAI Reference Price list:
+Referring to reference prices can be a useful tool to estimate budgets required for new products, compare prices offered by suppliers to assess if pricing is fair, and include within national tenders to encourage competitive bids.
+Several reference price sources are available; the mostly widely used reference prices are summarized in the CHAI ARV Benchmark Comparison List.

 There are several “quick win” opportunities for procurers to increase value for money and improve supply security.
 These include changes to shelf life and packaging requirements.
 These memos outline how these small changes to procurement practices, that are very easy to quickly adopt, can bring significant benefits to programs.